kianahs/Atrometer/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This project is about impelementing a simple Website for representing some IoT products and offering some solutions based on customer needs and is a good example of combining react components with tailwind css and showing how to create reuseable components.
+This project is about implementing a simple Website for representing some IoT products and offering some solutions based on customer needs It is a good example of combining react components with tailwind CSS and showing how to create reuseable components.
 Tailwind automatically removes all unused CSS when building for production, which means your final CSS bundle is the smallest it could possibly be.
 In fact, most Tailwind projects ship less than 10kB of CSS to the client.
+Frontend projects during Atrovan company internship using React JS, Redux, Bootstrap, tailwind CSS, and JavaScript.

 <p align="right">(<a href="#top">back to top</a>)</p>